 Eureka Lemon Tree Information and Care

-How To Plant, Water, and Fertilize A Eureka Lemon Citrus Tree
+How To Plant, Water, and Fertilize Eureka Lemon Citrus Trees

 Spring is the most important time to fertilize a citrus tree.
 Use citrus food fertilizer with a 2-1-1 NPK ratio in the Spring through Summer.
 To promote growth, there is twice as much nitrogen to phosphorus and potassium.
 Blood meal and manure are great organic sources of Nitrogen.
-Use a fertilizer with more phosphorus and potassium like humus or bone meal during the Winter to promote flowers and fruit.
+Use a fertilizer with more phosphorus and potassium like bone-meal during the Winter to promote flowers and fruit.